Unscripted TV

 Search for jobs:

 Research unscripted TV production companies that you’d like to work for and watch the programmes that they make.
 Regularly check their websites and job listings websites to see if they are advertising for roles.
 You can also send in a short speculative letter with your CV to sound professionals with whom you would like to work.
-StartinTV offers tips on creating your CV and attending interviews, as well as some advice for your first day working in TV.
+StartinTV offers tips on creating your CV and attending interviews.

 You might also be interested in…